 - Ingredient profiles and nutrition labels

-- Customer feedback and reviews on Amazon
+- Buyer feedback and reviews across major UK retailers

 - Brand reputation and transparency